bastijnv/hsdp-ade-demo/articles/gamma.md

 ### Resource Owner Password Credentials Grant
 With the resource owner password credentials grant type, the user provides their service credentials (username and password) directly to the application, which uses the credentials to obtain an access token from the service.
 This grant type should only be enabled on the authorization server if other flows are not viable.
 Also, it should only be used if the application is trusted by the user (e.g. it is owned by the service, or the user's desktop OS).

-> **NOTE** We are not sure why, but the postman request is broken while cURL request works.
-Nonetheless, we added it for you.
+> **NOTE** We are not sure why, but firing the request from Postman fails while the exported cURL works.
+> Nonetheless, we added it for you.

 ```cURL
 postman (5)